arnox86/ProjectWeatherStation/README.md

 Here you can see my project to build a small Arduino Uno based weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display.

-The code is written in Arduino C++.
-The libraries should also be compatible to wiringPi C.
+The code is written for Arduino.

 In the following a list of the used components:
   - Arduino Uno